yamafeels/yamafeels/README.md

 ## Akira Dazai 🎏

 - 🔭 Study and learning about Front-end
-- 🌱 Study Javascript and a little bit Back-end
+- 🌱 Study HTML, Javascript and a little bit Python
-- 😄 Pronouns: He/They
+- 😄 Pronouns: He/She/They

 <div>
   <a href="https://github.com/yamafeels">